Honeywell, Inc. v. Sperry Rand Corp.: Dispute origins

 With 135 days of oral courtroom testimony by 77 witnesses—and the presentation of the deposition of an additional 80 witnesses—for a total trial transcript of 20,667 pages, Honeywell v.
 Sperry Rand was at that time the longest trial in the history of the federal court system.
 It was preceded by six years of litigation that produced thousands of pages of under-oath depositions.
 The court marked 25,686 exhibits for the plaintiff Honeywell; defendants Sperry Rand and its subsidiary Illinois Scientific Developments contributed 6,968 exhibits.
 The corporations on the two sides spent a combined more than $8 million pursuing the case.
 The resulting exhibits and testimony constitute a massive evidentiary record describing the invention and development of the electronic digital computer.
 Materials relevant to the case but not entered into evidence have appeared, but sparsely and infrequently, since the case's conclusion in 1973.

-The computer played a major role in the prosecution of the case for plaintiff Honeywell.
+Computers played a major role in the prosecution of the case for plaintiff Honeywell.
 A computerized record of documents pertaining to the case, known as Electronic Legal Files (or ELF), allowed Honeywell attorneys to store, sort, recall, and print information on hundreds of different subjects.

-The decision
+Decision

-More than seven months following the end of courtroom testimony, Judge Earl R. Larson's decision was published on October 19, 1973, in a document, over 248 pages long, titled Findings of Fact, Conclusions of Law, and Order for Judgement.
+More than seven months following the end of courtroom testimony, Judge Earl R. Larson's decision was published on October 19, 1973, in a document, over 248 pages long, titled Findings of Fact, Conclusions of Law, and Order for Judgment.
 Its conclusions defy summarization, but key findings include: